Bakelalan Bird Watching Trip Report

 Payeh Maga IBA in Sarawak

-Along the way, we passed the much-talked-about bird-watching spot Payeh Maga, an Important Bird Area or IBA.
-Paya Maga was designated as an IBA in 2010, and it is here that you can spot the endemic Black Oriole, which many birders want to see or photograph.
+Along the way, we passed the much-talked-about birdwatching spot, Payeh Maga, an Important Bird Area (IBA).
+Paya Maga was designated an IBA in 2010, and it is here you can spot the endemic Black Oriole, a bird many birders want to see or photograph.

 For this trip, we did not go bird-watching in Paya Maga, as our mission was to explore Bakelalan and its surroundings.
-Hence, we stopped to take photos of the entrance area only.
+Hence, we stopped to photograph only the entrance area.

 ![]() |